BhavikPawar29/predictive-model-for-stocks/README.md

    python train.py
    ```

-   This will process the data, train the Random Forest model, and print the model's accuracy.
+   This will process the data, train the Random Forest model, and print the model's accuracy, OOB Error.

 ## Files